Kemzura/My-workplace/README.md

-# webpack-dev-server with pug and sass ready for work
+# webpack-dev-server with pug, sass and jquery ready for work